Exact Exponents for Concentration and Isoperimetry in Product Polish Spaces: Main Results

+Obviously, if the optimal transport cost functional $(Q_{X},Q_{Y})\mapsto\C(Q_{X},Q_{Y})$ is uniformly continuous under the Lévy--Prokhorov metric (which was assumed by the author in \cite{yu2020asymptotics} in studying the asymptotics of Strassen's optimal transport problem), then Assumption 1 holds.
+The following two examples satisfying Assumption 1 were provided in \cite{yu2020asymptotics}. \begin{example}[Countable Alphabet and Bounded Cost] $\mathcal{X}$ and $\mathcal{Y}$ are countable sets and $c$ is bounded (i.e., $\sup_{x,y}c(x,y)<\infty$). \end{example} \begin{example}[Wasserstein Metric Induced by a Bounded Metric\footnote{Example \ref{exa:2} satisfying Assumption 1 follows by the fact that the Wasserstein metric induced by a bounded metric $d$ is equivalent to the Lévy--Prokhorov metric in the sense that $\Levy^{p+1}\le\W_{p}^{p}\le\Levy^{p}+d_{\sup}^{p}\Levy$ where $d_{\sup}=\sup_{x,x'\in\mathcal{X}}d(x,x')$ is the diameter of $\mathcal{X}$ \cite{gibbs2002choosing}.}] $\mathcal{X}=\mathcal{Y}$ equipped with a bounded metric $d$ is a Polish metric space, i.e., $\sup_{x,y}d(x,y)<\infty$.
+The cost function is set to $c=d^{p}$ for $p\ge1$, and hence, $\C=\W_{p}^{p}$. \end{example} The following theorem characterizes the asymptotic concentration exponent.
+The proof is provided in Section \ref{sec:Proof-of-Theorem-1}.
+For a function $f:[0,\infty)^{k}\to[0,\infty]$ with $k\ge1$, denote the effective domain of $f$ as

-We now provide a dimension-free bound\footnote{The terminology ``dimension-free bound'' here indicates that the tuple of the normalized enlargement parameter $\tau$, the (normalized) exponent of $P_{X}^{\otimes n}(A)$, and the (normalized) exponent of $1-P_{Y}^{\otimes n}(A^{n\tau})$ verifies the same inequality for all $n$.
+By definition, $\mathrm{dom}\conv{f}=\mathrm{dom}\conc f=\mathrm{dom}f$ if $f$ is monotonous in each parameter (given others). \begin{thm}[Asymptotics of $E_{1}^{(n)}$ and Dimension-Free Bound\footnote{The terminology ``dimension-free bound'' here denotes that the tuple of the normalized enlargement parameter $\tau$, the (normalized) exponent of $P_{X}^{\otimes n}(A)$, and the (normalized) exponent of $1-P_{Y}^{\otimes n}(A^{n\tau})$ verifies the same inequality for all $n$.
 This concept is weaker than that in \cite{gozlan2009characterization} and reduces to the latter when $P_{X}^{\otimes n}(A)$ is fixed to be around $1/2$, $c$ is set to $d^{2}$, and the bound on the exponent of $1-P_{Y}^{\otimes n}(A^{n\tau})$ in the inequality satisfied by the tuple is the quadratic form.
-Hence, the ``dimension-free bound'' here could be satisfied by a much larger class of probability metric spaces, than that in \cite{gozlan2009characterization}. } for $E_{1}^{(n)}$.
-The proof is provided in Section \ref{sec:Proof-of-Theorem}. \begin{thm}[Dimension-Free Bound] It holds that for $\alpha,\tau\ge0$,
+Hence, the ``dimension-free bound'' here could be satisfied by a much larger class of probability metric spaces.}] For Polish $\mathcal{X}$ and $\mathcal{Y}$, the following hold. \begin{enumerate} \item For any $\alpha\ge0,\tau\ge0$ and any positive integer $n$,

-\end{thm} This bound is elegant in the following sense.
-This is a bound for the concentration exponent, but is expressed in terms of two fundamental quantities from other fields---``relative entropy'' which comes from information theory (or large deviations theory) and ``optimal transport cost'' which comes from the theory of optimal transport.
-Hence, this shows an intimate connection among concentration of measure, information theory, and optimal transport.
-Furthermore, in the following subsection, we will show that this bound is asymptotically tight under certain conditions.